opentensor/developer-docs/docs/subnets/create-a-subnet.md

 >> ✅ Registered subnetwork with netuid: 1
 ```

-The local chain will now have a default `netuid` of 1.
+The local chain will now have registered a default `netuid` of 1.
 A second registration will create `netuid` 2 and so on until you reach the subnet limit of 8.
 If you create the 9th subnet, then the subnet with the least staked TAO will be replaced with the newly create subnet, thereby maintaining total subnet count to 8.

 ## Creating a subnet on testchain